 (ii) the cost of disposal of solid waste;

 (iii) payment of the reasonable expense of operation and maintenance;

 (iv) payment of the sums required to be paid into the sinking fund;

-(vi) payment of expenditures for depreciation and replacement of equipment as determined necessary by the governing body; and
+(vi) payment of expenditures for depreciation and replacement of equipment as determined necessary by the governing body.

 (b) The governing body may adjust the rates, rentals, and charges to meet the requirements of this section.

-(c) The rates, rentals, and charges must be uniform for like services in all parts of REGARDLESS OF THE LOCATION OF THE CUSTOMER IN the municipality.
+(c) The rates, rentals, and charges must be uniform for like services regardless of the location of the customer in the municipality.